SEPTA Suburban Division bus routes: Krapf Transit

-Service on these lines are operated by Krapf Transit under contract to SEPTA.
-These routes are operated from Krapf's own garage, located in West Chester, Pennsylvania.
-Krapf has operated other bus routes for SEPTA in the past: Routes 202 (West Chester to Wilmington), Route 205 (Paoli Railroad Station to Chesterbrook), Route 207 (The West Whiteland WHIRL), Route 208 (Strafford Train Station to Chesterbrook), Route 306 (Great Valley to Brandywine Towne Center in Delaware) and Route 314 (West Chester to Goshen Corporate Park).
+Service on these lines were operated by Krapf Transit under contract to SEPTA.
+These routes were operated from Krapf's own garage, located in West Chester, Pennsylvania.
+Krapf operated bus routes for SEPTA in the past: Route 202 (West Chester to Wilmington), Route 204 (Paoli Railroad Station to Eagleview), Route 205 (Paoli Railroad Station to Chesterbrook), Route 207 (The West Whiteland WHIRL), Route 208 (Strafford Train Station to Chesterbrook), Route 306 (Great Valley to Brandywine Towne Center in Delaware) and Route 314 (West Chester to Goshen Corporate Park).

 SEPTA has had contract bus operations before in Chester County.
 SEPTA and Reeder's Inc. joined forces in 1977 to operate three bus routes out of West Chester.
 These routes were the Route 120 (West Chester to Coatesville), Route 121 (West Chester to Paoli), and Route 122 (West Chester to Oxford).
 Reeder's also operated their own bus route from West Chester to Concord and Tri-State Malls via US 202 and Delaware Route 92.
 Transit operations in Chester County has been around for decades operating under different companies over those years.
 West Chester Transportation Company, People's Transportation Company, Chester Valley Lines and The Short Line of Pennsylvania have operated bus routes in Chester County.

 Bus service between West Chester and Coatesville was a replacement for the previous trolley service operated by West Chester Traction.
 Reeder's got these routes when the Short Line of Pennsylvania ceased operations.
 To keep transit service operating in Chester County these routes were funded by SEPTA and operated by Reeder's Inc. beginning November 7, 1977.
 SEPTA did replace two of the routes with their own bus service.
 Route 122 service was replaced by SEPTA's Route 91 on July 6, 1982 after only one year of service; Route 91 was eliminated due to lack of ridership.
 Route 121 was replaced by SEPTA's Route 92 on October 11, 1982; this service continues to operate today.